-It is not that difficult to explain what “free-to-air” is.
-I will start with the basics so that hopefully you will have a better understanding of the entire FTA industry.
+It is not that difficult to explain what “free-to-air” satellite TV is.
+I will start with the basics so that hopefully you’ll have a better understanding of the entire FTA industry.
 Satellite TV is widely used throughout the world now with millions and millions of users worldwide.
 Most people are familiar with the concept.
 The user would own a satellite receiver and a satellite dish.
-With the dish properly a…imed at the actual satellites in space and the receiver connected to the dish, you would then connect your receiver to your television set.
+With the dish properly aimed at the actual satellites in space and the receiver connected to the dish, you would then connect your receiver to your television set.

 For decades now, satellite TV has been available to the general public.
 Maybe you remember the “big ugly dishes” (BUDs) from years ago.
 Things have definitely changed since then, though BUDs can still be used as well.
 Satellite dishes are now available in many different sizes that are all much smaller than the originals.
 You’ve probably seen the new style of dishes on your neighbor’s houses.
 Setting up satellite TV to get channels to watch almost always comes with a cost either from the satellite TV company or from a third party vendor.
 There is usually a monthly charge for the services and for the rental of the equipment (dish and receiver).

-Now that I’ve explained the basics of satellite TV and how it works, we will move on to Free-to-Air (FTA).
+Now that I’ve explained the basics of satellite TV and how it works, we’ll move on to Free-to-Air (FTA).
 FTA satellite TV works on the same premise as regular satellite.
 You would still own both of the main components, the FTA receiver and the FTA satellite dish.
-The equipment is usually purchased online or from computer stores/satellite stores and can start in prices from one hundred dollars and up.
+The equipment is usually purchased online or from computer stores/satellite stores and can range in price from $100 and up.
 Free-to-Air means essentially what it says.
 You can receive channels that carry regular programming, sports and news feeds, and live events, which are totally free and don’t cost a monthly fee.
 Many are in high definition.
 The only thing you need to buy is the FTA receiver, LNBF, and dish.

 Let me be clear about one thing.
 What I’m talking about here is not piracy or stealing encrypted subscription satellite signals.
 The satellite signals I’m talking about are unencrypted or “in the clear” and are available for reception by anyone who has a DVB-S or DVB-S2 digital satellite receiver.
 These receivers are sold by reputable satellite equipment dealers and available for purchase by the general public.